BlyatBeauty/DNS-AdBlock/README.md

 Simply copy the direct links to the file into your adblocker's adlists and you're good to go!

+The Whitelist is just that, a list of domains I have allowed through my pi-hole.
+Some of these domains were either blocked by an overexcited regex filter, while some are simply necessary to maintain functionality of certain web services.
+Copy these to the whitelist section of your pi-hole much like you'd copy an adlist link into your gravity list.
+And yes, you can copy and paste the entire list in one go.

 ## Recommended Blacklists and More